 “Every time that Mexico falls behind in complying with the treaty, there is no question that Texas agricultural interests in the Rio Grande Valley are the ones that bear the most significant impacts,” said Carlos Rubinstein, former head of the Texas Water Development Board.

-If Mexico violates the treaty, he said, “It’s up to the U.S. State Department to ensure it is honored.”
+If Mexico violates the treaty, he said, “it’s up to the U.S. State Department to ensure it is honored.”

 Through Monterrey runs the (mostly) dry bed of the Rio Santa Catarina, which later hits the Rio San Juan, which joins the Rio Grande downstream from both binational reservoirs, Amistad and Falcon, so its waters don’t contribute to the reservoirs that sustain South Texas cities and farmers, leaving it outside the U.S.-Mexico standoff.

-Chihuahua State boasts its own booming pollution and thriving, $3 billion agricultural sector, largely watered by the Rio Conchos system.
-Its eponymous capital city has a million people in its metro area.
+It’s the Rio Conchos, more than any other, that South Texas depends on.
+That river flows out of the vast state of Chihuahua, which boasts its own booming population and thriving $3 billion agricultural sector, largely watered by the Rio Conchos system.
+Its eponymous capital city has one million people.
 It, too, has doubled its population since the late 1980s.

-One study found that the depth of irrigation wells for apple orchards in Chihuahua grew from an average of about 200 feet in 1980 to almost 1,600 feet in 2010 as aquifer levels receded.
+Pecan groves have become a major industry in Chihuahua, and today it is the world’s second-leading exporter of nuts, after the U.S. It is also Mexico’s top producer of apples.
+One study found that the depth of irrigation wells for apple orchards in Chihuahua grew from an average of about 200 feet in 1980 to almost 1,600 feet in 2010 as aquifers’ levels receded.

 Seven centuries ago, the Paquimé civilization flourished in Chihuahua.
 Major works of water infrastructure enabled 3,000 people to farm with a great network of fields, canals, cisterns, reservoirs, and drains, capturing and storing water when it rushed down surrounding mountains.
 They built multi-story stone cities and impressive public works.

 Then the mountain rains faltered.
 The Paquimé’s decline, Renteria said, lines up with a goliath dry spell from about 1350 to 1450.
-It was part of an era of drying thought to have brought several civilizations of the American southwest to their demise.
+It was part of an era of drying thought to have brought several civilizations of the American Southwest to their demise.